K-12 Geo FAQ's

 - Choose either a morning or afternoon time for regular programs.
 Though our online reservation form offers specific program times for scheduling, timing can be adjusted to meet your needs.

 - Seasonal programming for special cultural events and celebrations is offered throughout the year.
-These programs are scheduled to accommodate large audiences and/or multiple K-12 campuses at once.
+These programs are scheduled at specific times in the morning and afternoon to accommodate large audiences and/or multiple K-12 campuses at once.
 Students will be divided into groups to rotate through the program activities.
 Every effort is made to keep campuses/groups together.
 We do ask that teachers and parents help to chaperone these groups as they move through the program stations.

 Do we need chaperones for the program?

-One chaperone or teacher is required for every ten (15) students attending the program.
+One chaperone or teacher is required for every fifteen (15) students attending the program.

 *Note: In addition to being a learning center, the ICC is also a working office building